akvelon/react-native-sms-user-consent/README.md

 ## Contribution

 PRs are always welcome.
 If you're feeling like contributing to the project, please do.
-It woudld be great to have all the relevant information with the PR.
+It would be great to have all the relevant information with the PR.

 To make changes, you'll need to follow these steps:
 1) clone the repo